eiriklv/react-logic-separation/docs/dependency-injection.md

  * because this dependency/path is no longer being used in the module under test.
  * This means that the real unmocked module is being used during testing.
  *
- * Similarly - it we made changes to the useTasks dependency,
+ * Similarly - if we made changes to the useTasks dependency,
  * those changes would be enforced by typing in the module itself,
  * while there would be nothing in the test telling you that something
  * is wrong - except for the test failing for non-obvious reasons